dotnetwiz/KalikoCMS.Core/README.md

 ## Requirements

-* ASP.NET 4.0 or later (ASP.NET 4.5 required for ASP.NET Identity provider)
+* ASP.NET 4.0 or later (ASP.NET 4.5 required for ASP.NET Identity Provider)
 * Your choice of database ([list of supported databases](http://kaliko.com/cms/knowledge-base/supported-databases/))
 * ASP.NET MVC or WebForms depending of choice